ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Parallel Loops

-Matlab has a `parfor` command that works like the usual `for` loop, except the loop runs in parallel.
+MATLAB has a `parfor` command that works like the usual `for` loop, except the loop runs in parallel.
 The main

 Let us look at an example: